codewiths15/Notes-App-task/README.md

 # Notes App
 An App where you can create your own notes and perfrom CRUD operations on it.
-There are functionalites like archive notes, bulk delete and search notes.
+There are functionalities like archive notes, bulk delete and search notes.

 ---